sarah-situ/grow-grub/README.md

 Grow-Grub is your handy veggie-planting companion app.
 It helps to plan your garden by tracking where you've planted each veggie with your planting dates, and managing growth with scheduled watering and harvest times.

 This is a group project that I worked on with six other team members.
-We had 7 days to build this full stack web app.
+We had 7 days to build this full-stack web app.

+ ## MVP Features
+ - Add different garden plots to visualise and plan where to plant vegetables.
+ - Search for different vegetables to plant, and add them to the database if not available from pre-existing list.
+ - Watering schedule for planted vegetables and mark when you have watered.
+ - Detailed plant care information, such as disease prevention, season to plant, and harvest.

 ### Installation